Question

 Resume Experts • 10+ Years Experience

-Awarded is not inherently bad to have on your resume—it's just not as impactful as other words that demonstrate your active role in earning recognition.
-The challenge is that "awarded" focuses on what you received rather than what you accomplished to earn it.
+Awarded isn't necessarily bad to have on your resume, it's just not as impactful as other words that demonstrate your proactive efforts and specific contributions.
+The word "awarded" focuses on what you received rather than what you accomplished to earn it.

 Better Alternatives to Use Instead